Trump has not been tested for coronavirus, White House says, despite indirect contact

 The White House is mulling additional options to offset the economic fallout from the coronavirus for those infected and for companies and industries impacted.

+Anita Kumar Trump has not been tested for coronavirus https://t.co/NjIiYJSe5U via @politico 14 seconds ago

+massoluk - Localize Ishin and Kenzan, SEGA RT @ShimonPro: President Trump has not been tested for the coronavirus, according to a statement from WH Press Secretary Stephanie Grisham.
+19 seconds ago

-Rosi Iniestra RT @DrDenaGrayson: As an MD, PhD expert on viral #pandemic threats, the reason why #coronavirus testing has not been performed is because t… 2 seconds ago
+JB Petten RT @DrDenaGrayson: As an MD, PhD expert on viral #pandemic threats, the reason why #coronavirus testing has not been performed is because t… 24 seconds ago

-Karen Ross RT @politico: Trump has not been tested for coronavirus, even after attending CPAC.
-An attendee of the February conference eventually teste… 8 seconds ago

-🇨🇦Golden Resister 🌊 Trump Walks Away From Reporters After They Ask Him If He’s Been Tested For Coronavirus

-[email protected]🆘 RT @funder: Trump has not been tested for coronavirus.
-So he might have it, and he might be making people sick, but he doesn’t f*cking care… 10 seconds ago
+Jeffrey Johnson RT @funder: Trump has not been tested for coronavirus.
+So he might have it, and he might be making people sick, but he doesn’t f*cking care… 29 seconds ago

-Laura_May RT @stevenportnoy: WH @PressSec says Trump has NOT been tested for coronavirus, “because he has neither had prolonged close contact with an… 11 seconds ago

-Vitascope When asked if President Trump had been tested for the coronavirus, VP Pence said he did not know.

-Not Edward Albee RT @JCBua: After Announcing Another Briefing Tomorrow Trump Runs Off Without Answering Whether He Has Been Tested For #CoronaVirus https://… 21 seconds ago
+⭐⭐⭐Love for General Flynn❤❤❤ RT @Shem_Infinite: The entire media tomorrow: "Does President Trump have the Coronavirus?
+He hasn't been tested so we will spend the next 1… 38 seconds ago

-ShreddedTweets53 🍎 RT @Acosta: Grisham: Trump has not been tested for Coronavirus, in “excellent health.” https://t.co/a0pjcvv79J 24 seconds ago
+mansfieldkimbro Trump and Pence have not been tested for coronavirus https://t.co/aK9A1ZK8P9 42 seconds ago